jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### vi has a Sharp Learning Curve

 Many people will say that the __vi editor__ has a sharp learning curve and not to use it.
 I believe that is a spurious argument.
-The __vi editor__ is not a text editor comparable notepad, but vi was a specfic tool developed to create complex interaction with text in as few key strokes as possible.
+The __vi editor__ is not a text editor comparable notepad, but vi was a specific tool developed to create complex interaction with text in as few key strokes as possible.
 Learning to play the guitar is difficult in the beginning but once your have the muscle memory to do it you can become an expert player that can make beautiful music that few others can.
 The power of __vi editor__ is in the ability to do line editing and visual editing all from the __vi editor__, the ability to search and find, execute internal commands, even use grep and regex for complex pattern matching and replacement from within vi.
 Keeping your fingers on the keyboard constantly moving keeps your fingers and mind occupied.
 Nothing takes more time then to change "contexts".
 If you use a mouse you knwo what I mean.
 Don't abandon it because it is hard!
 You will eventually be working on systems that have no GUI at all: FreeBSD or Ubuntu Server or RHEL or CentOS you will have to use vi.

 #### vi and vim